-If, after using the oven for a period of time, you are not satisfied with the temperature settings, they can be adjusted by following these steps:
+If, after using the oven for a period of time, you are not satisfied with the temperature settings, you can change them by following these steps:

 Push the Bake Temp button.
-Turn the Time/ Temp Set Knob clockwise to a temperature setting above 500°F.
+Turn the Time/Temp Set Knob clockwise to a temperature setting above 500°F.

-2. Immediately push and hold the Bake Temp button again until the display shows "00".
+Immediately push and hold the Bake Temp button again until the display shows "00".

-Turn the Time/Temp Set Knob until the desired temperature change (between -35°F and +35°F) shows in the display.
+3. Turn the Time/Temp Set Knob until the desired temperature change (between -35°F and +35°F) shows in the display.

-Push the Set/Cancel button to enter the new temperature.
+4. Push the Set/Cancel button to enter the new temperature.